isaiah-v/ci/README.md

 # ci
 My Personal Continuous Interaction Setup.
 This project documents the setup process for my personal ci envoirnment.
+Currently everythiing is installed on a single machine.
+This should be sufficient for personal use.
+It could also be a starting point for larger setups.

 ## Stack
 | Operating System      | Reverse Proxy | SSL           | Build Server | Container |